 Below, we’ll take a look at the various services offered by Priceline, including how to use it to find the best prices on flights, hotels, rental cars, and more!

-Hot Tip: Priceline counts as “travel,” so you’ll get 2x points when you use a Chase Sapphire Preferred card to pay for services through this OTA!
+Hot Tip: Priceline counts as “travel,” so you’ll get 2x points when you use the Chase Sapphire Preferred® Card to pay for services through this OTA!

 Table of contents